mehdihadeli/go-food-delivery-microservices/readme.md

 In this project I used [vertical slice architecture](https://jimmybogard.com/vertical-slice-architecture/) or [Restructuring to a Vertical Slice Architecture](https://codeopinion.com/restructuring-to-a-vertical-slice-architecture/) also I used [feature folder structure](http://www.kamilgrzybek.com/design/feature-folders/) in this project.

 - We treat each request as a distinct use case or slice, encapsulating and grouping all concerns from front-end to back.
-- When We adding or changing a feature in an application in n-tire architecture, we are typically touching many different "layers" in an application. we are changing the user interface, adding fields to models, modifying validation, and so on.
+- When We add or change a feature in an application in n-tire architecture, we are typically touching many different "layers" in an application. we are changing the user interface, adding fields to models, modifying validation, and so on.
 Instead of coupling across a layer, we couple vertically along a slice and each change affects only one slice.
 - We `Minimize coupling` `between slices`, and `maximize coupling` `in a slice`.
 - With this approach, each of our vertical slices can decide for itself how to best fulfill the request.
 New features only add code, we're not changing shared code and worrying about side effects.
 For implementing vertical slice architecture using cqrs pattern is a good match.